 Placement and Sequence of Courses

-A 7th grader who has completed Singapore Level 5B or higher should begin Saxon Math at level 8/7.
+7th graders who completed Singapore Level 5B or higher begin Saxon Math 8/7.

-All other 7th - 12th graders who are new to Saxon Math should take the Saxon Placement Test and begin where placed.
+All other 7th - 12th graders new to Saxon Math take the Saxon Placement Test and begin where placed.

-If your child is in 8th grade or above and hasn't been using Saxon Math, he should take the Saxon Placement Test and begin where placed.
-(If any of your 7th or 8th graders test below 8/7, you may call our office for recommendations.)
+8th graders or above not currently using Saxon Math—take the Saxon Placement Test and begin where placed.
+(If 7th or 8th graders test below 8/7, call our office for recommendations.)

-After completing Saxon Math 8/7, students with test scores consistently at 80% or more may skip Algebra 1/2 and go directly into Algebra I.
+After completing Saxon Math 8/7, students with test scores consistently at or above 80% may skip Algebra 1/2 and go directly into Algebra I.